juniorguru/junior.guru/jg/coop/web/docs/about/marketing.md

 template: main_about.html
 ---

-{% from 'macros.html' import note, lead with context %}
+{% from 'macros.html' import lead with context %}

 # Marketing